 If you apply advance through an international sending agency they will be be able to help arrange flights, transfers, accommodation and provide placements to help you have a dream experience.

-Australia is a huge country with a lot of different places to see, on our website you can search small group and overland adventure trips.
+Australia is a huge country with a lot of different places to see, on our website you can find inspiring ideas for a backpacking adventure.
 You can visit a range of destinations like the big cities and go to more remote areas like the Northern Territory.
-There is a lot of choice and trips for all budgets and tours can be booked in advance to avoid spaces being full and departures are all year round.
+There is a lot of choice for all budgets and you can book holidays in advance to avoid spaces being full and departures are all year round.
 The Outback is one of the most spectacular places in the world, think desert and a few remote outposts and towns.
 You can experience this for yourself and join thousands of other backpackers and travelling to visit places like Ayers Rock near Alice Springs and Darwin.

 The legendary East Coast route is recommend to do on an organised tour too, this will be a wild and crazy experience seeing some stunning locations along the way.
 Some people start in Sydney and travel North.
 Alternatively, if you prefer to explore the country at your own pace and you have the finances to be able to do so, then a great way to do so is by taking advantage of cheap car rental options available.
 This is a good idea especially if you are planning on travelling long distances between major cities, or if you are staying in one place for a period of time and wish to explore the surrounding area in greater depth than you would be able to on foot or via public transport.